Search the Collection

 Sitter in 14 portraits

-Poet born in Mytholmroyd, West Yorkshire.
-Won scholarship to Pembroke College, Cambridge.
+Poet born in Mytholmroyd, West Yorkshire, Hughes won a scholarship to Pembroke College, Cambridge.
 His poems reflect the violence of nature and animal life.
 Best-known works include The Hawk in the Rain (1957), Crow (1970), the translation, Tales from Ovid (1997) and numerous children's stories and plays including The Iron Man (1968).
 From 1984 until his death he was Poet Laureate.
 Hughes was married to the American writer, Sylvia Plath from 1956 to 1963, when she committed suicide.
 The relationship inspired a late collection of poems Birthday Letters (1998).

 by Mark Gerson